Table of Contents:

 While daycare centers are an essential service for parents and a great place for children and caregivers to interact, there may be certain reasons why a daycare termination letter from providers is warranted.
 Daycare termination letters for nonpayment or behavior are necessary tools for daycare centers to create the best possible environment for all the children at the center and good relationships between daycare workers and parents.

 Daycare is one of the most important services in the U.S. for busy parents.
-An estimated 6.38 million working parents, around 58%, depend on daycare services throughout the country.
+Throughout the country, an estimated 6.38 million working parents, around 58%, depend on daycare services — and daycare service providers.
 Parents need a place for their children to go for care and supervision while they work during the day.

 Daycares also provide much-needed socialization, enrichment and development for young children — 11 million working parents across the U.S. have children under the age of 3.

-But if a situation within the dynamics of the daycare center warrants it, it can be in the daycare center's best interest to terminate their relationship with a client.
+But if a situation in the dynamics of the daycare center warrants it, it can be in the daycare center's best interest to terminate their relationship with a client.

 Top Reasons for Terminating a Daycare Client